Clubs across the country eye last minute deals as the summer transfer window closes at midnight this evening

-IRISH LEAGUE TRANSFER DEADLINE DAY: Dungannon Swifts land Larne winger, Cliftonville add defensive reinforcements as teams eye last minute deals
+IRISH LEAGUE TRANSFER DEADLINE DAY: Dungannon Swifts land Larne winger, Cliftonville add defensive reinforcements and Glentoran complete striker acquisition

 Ballymena United completed the re-signing of striker Cathair Friel last night after the marksman was released by Coleraine in the summer.